 - A base for the card itself.
 Of course you can buy sets of cards and envelopes whether plain or printed.
 You can also cut card stock and fold it into cards to get the colors and size you want.
 Always check the clearance section of you favorite store for greeting cards, you can just cover up the front design.
 Invitations work well, too!

 - Envelopes.
-Thrift stores often have them or buy them in sets.
+Thrift stores often have them or you can buy them in sets.

 - Card stock for stamping and layering.